Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 Guideline

-A follow-up service including visual assessment is specified, funded and monitored.
+A follow-up service including visual assessment and intervention is specified, provided, funded and monitored.

 B (Moderate quality)